tensorflow/community/rfcs/20200519-csr-sparse-matrix.md

 * How this proposal interacts with other parts of the TensorFlow Ecosystem:
   * TFLite: TFLite already supports the CSR format.
 TensorFlow should be able to pass the format to TFLite without problems.
   * Distribution strategies: Don’t plan on interacting with this in this initial phase.
-  * tf.function: Should work just like any other ops.
+  * tf.function: Can be made to work with tf.function.
+Will work straightforwardly if CSRSparseMatrix is a [CompositeTensor](https://cs.opensource.google/tensorflow/tensorflow/+/v2.2.0:tensorflow/python/framework/composite_tensor.py;l=31).
   * GPU: We plan to make all CSRSparseMatrix operations work on GPUs.
   * TPU: We don’t plan on supporting CSRSparseMatrix on TPUs yet.
   * SavedModel: Should work just like any other ops/tensors.